Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 Get a hold of this critical data and tailor the customer onboarding experience.

-2. Set the Expectations Right
+2. Set the Right Expectations

 You don’t want customers to expect something that you cannot deliver.
 Being practical and reasonable is recommended as it ensures that customers are not disappointed when lofty or unreal expectations are not met.